Notion's clever onboarding and inspirational templates

 From this window, users can explore the full list of templates for work and personal use.
 For example, we discovered an intriguing use case for travel planning that immediately added another layer of value to an already amazing product.

 Why this is really good UX:

-- Throughout the setup and onboarding process, Notion maintains a clean, minimalist design.
-This reinforces the app's main promise to potential users: an uncluttered writing and organization space that won't distract you with unnecessary bells and whistles.
+- Notion maintains a clean, minimalist design throughout.
+This visually reinforces their promise to potential users: an uncluttered writing and organization space that won't distract you with unnecessary bells and whistles.

 - The signup flow not only helps Notion to personalize the workspace according to each user's specific needs (depending on the function they'll use it for and whether they'll use individually or as a team), but it also helps reassert that Notion is a powerful, multifunctional, multichannel solution that can take the place of many existing tools across multiple platforms.

 - The Getting Started page is a great example of learn-by-doing onboarding that lets new users learn how to use the product... by using the product.
 Clear instructions make it easy to explore and get the hang of "hidden" features and functionalities that would not be obvious to first-time users otherwise.

 - Templates are a great way to not only add value, but convey it clearly.
 The curated list of templates that Notion provides to each user help them dive into more advanced use cases quickly, while the full list of templates also serves the purpose of showcasing additional use cases that are possible with this visually lightweight but functionally robust product.